 Monitoring and Maintenance Plans

 Within any formal or informal partnerships or cooperative, clearly assign responsibility for equipment upkeep to ensure long-term functionality and equitable use.
-A preliminary list of resources (Suggested Start-Up Tools) have been identified to support infrastructure development and coordination:
+A preliminary list of resources (i.e., suggested Start-Up Tools) have been identified to support infrastructure development and coordination:

-Equipment Guide – https://acrobat.adobe.com/id/urn:aaid:sc:VA6C2:9c64bf97-f463-4df5-adb7-845b7a30d6dc

-– https://calcattlemen.org

-– https://californiawoolgrowers.org/
+Prescribed Grazing Start Up Tool Kit

+California Cattlemen’s Association

+California Woolgrowers Association

 By coordinating shared resources, California can expand grazing as a sustainable land management practice, increase wildfire resilience, and strengthen agricultural communities.

-Regional input for Topic #6:
+Regional input for Grazing Guidance Element #6

-None.
+Regional differences strongly influence the coordination and use of shared grazing equipment.
+In areas with extensive rangelands, equipment such as water pumps, fencing materials, and supplemental feeders may need to be mobile and robust to cover large pastures, but fewer neighboring partners may limit opportunities for shared use.
+Conversely, in regions with smaller parcels, particularly those near urban centers, there may be more potential partners, such as local ranchers, municipalities, or conservation organizations, enabling more frequent and efficient sharing of portable or temporary equipment.
+By tailoring equipment-sharing strategies to regional conditions, California can expand grazing as a sustainable land management practice, enhance wildfire resilience through more effective fine-fuel management, and strengthen the social and economic cohesion of agricultural communities.

 (7) Best practice to use prescribed grazing to support and enhance prescribed burns and other vegetation management projects.

-Key Takeaway

-Prescribed grazing is most effective when it’s strategically timed, targeted, and integrated with prescribed burns and other vegetation management practices.
-It reduces fuels, prepares sites for fire, maintains regrowth of flashy fuels, supports ecological recovery, and can enhance safety and effectiveness of burn operations.

-Brush control came to a stop in Roughly in the 1980’s most of the brush control came to a stop.
-The practice was loosing favor for many reason - permitting, thoughts that environmental impact was too large, costs, etc. What was also lost was the knowledge of ecosystem functions, how grazing helped maintain a previous prescribed fire or mechanical treatment, and how the efforts helped reduce the fire footprints that would occur from a lightening strike or another man-caused ignition.
-With the devastating fires in California has experienced over the past 20 years, there’s a growing interest to manage range and forest lands, lessening wildfire severity.
-Thus, we explore if shrublands (brush) management could be a key to having a resilient community and healthy rangelands.

-While California’s Mediterranean shrublands are ecologically adapted to periodic fire, identifying, and adopting strategies to reduce the prevalence and impact of severe wildfires in shrublands is key to reducing their destructive impact.
-One potential such strategy is livestock grazing, an extensive land use (occurring on roughly 33% of land area statewide) that is also frequently adopted by state and local agencies as a fuel management practice (Spiegel et al. 2019; Barry and Huntsinger 2021; Ratcliff et al. 2022).
-With expanded livestock grazing efforts, especially in California shrublands, maintaining rangeland health following catastrophic fires may be achieved.
+Recommendations for Grazing Guidance Element #7

-Grazing can be a practical and economical management tool for many and fire fuel reduction objectives in California grasslands.
-Cattle grazing can reduce rangeland fuels in several ways; the most important way is by removing fine fuels, reducing vegetation biomass and height rangelands ().
+Grazing can be a practical and economical management tool for fire fuel reduction objectives in California grasslands.
+Cattle grazing can reduce rangeland fuels in several ways; the most important way is by removing fine fuels, reducing vegetation biomass and height rangelands (Strand et al. 2014).
 Prescribed grazing manages the height and structure of our grasslands, which can lead to a change in fire behavior.
-Grazing reduces the amount of standing fine fuels (grasses) that can carry the fire, i.e., the taller the grass the longer the flame length.
-Flame length is the distance measured from the average flame tip to the middle of the flaming zone at the base of the fire fires (Ratcliff et al. 2022).
+Grazing reduces the amount of standing fine fuels (i.e., grasses) that can carry the fire: in general, the taller the grass the longer the flame length.
+Flame length is the distance measured from the average flame tip to the middle of the flaming zone at the base of the fire fires.
 Flame length is an indicator of fire line intensity.
-Researchers found flame lengths of 8 inches or lower were seen as a critical threshold that allows fire fighters to use direct measures (such as heavy equipment) on the ground to fight fires ().
+Researchers found flame lengths of 8 inches or lower were seen as a critical threshold that allows fire fighters to use direct measures (such as heavy equipment) on the ground to fight fires (Ratcliff et al. 2022).
 Below four inches, fires can be fought using hand tools.
 However, in extreme fire weather with very low dead fuel moisture and wind speeds up to 40 miles per hour, fine fuel loads may need to be reduced even more.